 Frontier League Named as Partner League of Major League Baseball

-September 24, 2020 - Frontier League (FL) - Evansville Otters News Release
+September 24, 2020 - Frontier League (FL) - New Jersey Jackals News Release

-The Evansville Otters, a member team of the Frontier League, a Professional Baseball League of 14 teams throughout the U.S. and Canada, today announced they are now a Partner League of Major League Baseball (MLB).
+Little Falls, NJ, NJ - The New Jersey Jackals, a member team of the Frontier League, a Professional Baseball League of 14 teams throughout the US and Canada, today announced they are now a Partner League of Major League Baseball (MLB).

 "We welcome the Frontier League as a Partner League and look forward to working with them toward our shared goal of expanding the geographic reach of baseball," said Morgan Sword, Executive Vice President of Baseball Economics & Operations, MLB.